ASP.NET Web Deployment using Visual Studio: Introduction

 Download the sample application

 The application that you'll deploy is named Contoso University and has already been created for you.
-It's a simplified version of a university web site, based loosely on the Contoso University application described in the a href="http://asp.net/entity-framework/tutorials">Entity Framework tutorials on the ASP.NET site.
+It's a simplified version of a university web site, based loosely on the Contoso University application described in the Entity Framework tutorials on the ASP.NET site.

 To prepare the project for working through the tutorial steps, perform the following steps:

-Save ContosoUniversity-Begin to whatever folder you use for working with Visual Studio projects.
+Save the ContosoUniversity solution files from the C# folder in a folder named ContosoUniversity in whatever folder you use for working with Visual Studio projects.

 By default this is the following folder for Visual Studio 2012: